 Here at CV Skinlabs, we started as a clean beauty brand.
-Our products were made for medically treated skin—specifically, sensitive skin affected by cancer treatments and other conditions like eczema, rosacea, and psoriasis.
+Our products were made for medically treated skin—specifically, sensitive skin affected by cancer treatments and other stressed skin conditions like eczema, rosacea, and psoriasis.
 Because we made these products to be safe enough even for the most fragile skin, we absolutely could not use any ingredients that might be irritating or inflammatory.

 Skin overexposed to sun, pollution, medical treatments, radiation, and chemotherapy is by nature damaged skin.
 Chemotherapy, for example, can damage the outer layer of skin, compromising the barrier and making skin more porous.
 Anything applied to this type of skin is more likely to be absorbed into the body, which means the formulas need to be completely safe.

-Our devotion to creating completely safe products led us to engage an expert team of ingredient and development experts, holistic chemists, leading dermatologists, and a toxicologist to make sure each ingredient we chose to include in our formulas was completely free of any connections to allergies, irritation, or health risks.
+Our devotion to creating completely safe products led us to engage an expert team of ingredient and development experts, holistic chemists, leading dermatologists, and a toxicologist to make sure each ingredient we chose to include in our formulas was completely free of any connections to allergies, irritation, skin stress, or health risks.

 The result is a line of completely safe and eco-friendly products that are 100 percent free of synthetic fragrances and dyes, parabens, formaldehyde, 1,4-dioxane, hydroquinone, phthalates, mineral oil/petrolatum, silicones, propylene glycol, sulfates, PEG/PPG, triclosan, disodium EDTA, hydroquinone, talc, MEA-DEA-TEA, and chemical sunscreens.